tommyp3/bianalyst/README.md

 # Analyst Exercise

 Welcome to the offline exercise.
-This is a chance for you to show us your grasp of crucial skills which play a key role in the day-to-day of a Analyst.
+This is a chance for you to show us your grasp of crucial skills which play a key role in the day-to-day of a BI Analyst.
 If you feel that there are any questions that are unclear, please let us know.

 The exercise consists of three parts.